jeudesprits/PSTask/README.md

 The main idea is that any task, no matter what work it performs, synchronous or asynchronous, should return a result.
 If successful, we return some value; in case of an error, we return the error itself.
 And this idea applies to the perfect of any task in this library.

-This class is abstract and you should not use it directly.
+`ProducerTask` is abstract and you should not use it directly.
 This class contains most of the work you don't need to do.
-In order to create your first task, it is enough to inherit this abstract class and override just one method:
+In order to create your first task, it is enough to inherit and override just one method:

 ```swift
 enum MyFirstProducerTaskError: Error {